MazinLab/RFSoC_OPFB/README.md

 ## Project Structure
 This project is built using Vivado Design Suite 2021.2 + Vivado HLS 2019.2 + System Generator 2019.2.

-The `bd` directory contains block design `.tcl` scripts which can be sourced from within Vivado to rebuild the top level overlay design from which the bit stream is generated.
+The `bd` directory contains block design `.tcl` script which can be sourced from within Vivado to rebuild the top level overlay design from which the bit stream is generated.

 The `bit` directoy contains the `.bit` and `.hwh` files used to program the FPGA.

 The `filter` directory contains the `.coe` files used to program the Xilinx filters.

-The `ip` directory contains repositories for all the custom ip modules used in the firmware.
+The `ip` directory contains repositories for all the custom ip modules used in the firmware including the source files and exported IP.

 The `py` directory contains the Jupyter Notebook to run the project on the board.